skh1996/ECE-597-Power-Systems-Datasets/01_Transmission_Faults.md

   and testing algorithms that locate the source of power system oscillations.
-Power system oscillations occur when generators or loads inject a periodic disturbance into the grid causing voltage, current, and power to swing back and forth at a sustained frequency — if undetected this can damage equipment or cause cascading failures.
+Power system oscillations occur when generators or loads inject a periodic disturbance into the grid causing voltage, current, and power to swing back and forth at a sustained frequency, if undetected this can damage equipment or cause cascading failures.
   The library provides labeled cases where the oscillation source location is known, so researchers can train and validate their detection